St Andrews Safety Improvements Project

 I am a student at a local school named Alcuin College.
 I think that the construction of the second sidewalk is vital.
 I think this because sometimes single sidewalks become congested making it difficult to socially distance and having a second sidewalk would make walking on this road more convenient.
 The lowering of the speed limit may be very controversial, but I think that it would make the neighborhood safer.
 I think this because there are many children in this area, as there are two schools and a park near St Andrews avenue, therefore this...
 Continue reading

-• Share on Facebook Share on Twitter Share on Linkedin Email this link
+• Share Safety on St. Andrews on Facebook Share Safety on St. Andrews on Twitter Share Safety on St. Andrews on Linkedin Email Safety on St. Andrews link

 Safety on St. Andrews

-by Colestudent, almost 3 years ago
+by Colestudent, over 3 years ago

 I support the idea of changing St. Andrews to increase public safety.
 I am a student at Alcuin College, I have found the drivers along St. Andrews within the proposed area along 8th and 9th to drive above the speed limit.
 I have nearly been in an accident as a pedestrian with a speeding vehicle along this street.
 The roundabout near Sam Walker Park is effective but often cars come through this area quickly thus endangering those walking away from Andrews On 8th Cafe.
 As such I do support decreasing the speed along St. Andrews.
 This could be accomplished through...
 Continue reading